 - Begin with a vigorous warm-up lasting approximately 10 minutes.
 This can include activities such as jogging, jumping rope, biking, or any other exercise that causes you to sweat.

 - Perform one to three sets of high-intensity exercises.
 Choose from various options, including jump squats, lunges, burpees, and mountain climbers.

-- Finish your workout with a cool-down period of 5–10 minutes of easy cardio exercise to lower your heart rate and recover from the high-intensity intervals.
+- After your workout, do a 5-10 minute cool-down period of easy cardio exercise.
+This will help lower your heart rate and let your body recover from the intense intervals.

 - Take a break after two days or so in order to recover and avoid overtraining.

 - Repeat every other day for the best results!

 What is the best way to do high-intensity resistance training?

 Performing high-intensity resistance training can be done in many different ways.
 For example, a popular way to perform this type of training is by performing supersets.
 This is a workout technique where you alternate between two exercises without taking a break.
 The first exercise would typically be more complex, and after one set, you’ll switch to the second exercise.

 Another great way to do high-intensity resistance training is by doing circuits.
 These are short bursts of exercises that alternate in quick succession with no break in between.
 Complete a series of exercises with short breaks, keeping your heart rate elevated.
 A third method for doing high-intensity resistance training would be drop sets.
 In these workouts, you would start at your heaviest weight and then proceed with lighter weights as the sets progress on their own until finally achieving failure on the last set.